Eric Franklin: Biography

 He earned his Bachelor of Science from the University of Zurich and his Bachelor of Fine Arts at the New York University's Tisch School of the Arts.

 After many experiences as a dancer and a choreographer, and Breakdance, a dance book written with William Watkins in 1984, he has founded the Franklin-Method Institute in Uster, Switzerland.

 He is a member of the International Association of Dance Medicine and Science.
 He has taught at the Zurich Neurological Institute, the New York University, the Royal Ballet School, the Royal Danish Ballet, the Ballet School of the Zurich Opera, the University of Vienna, the American Dance Festival.
 He has coached both world and European athletes that became champions, and Cirque du Soleil artists in the Franklin Method.

 The Franklin Method

 The Franklin Method (in German, Franklin-Methode) was founded in 1994 and was originally for dancers.
 It was inspired by Mabel Elsworth Todd's ideokinesis, Bonnie Bainbridge Cohen's Body-Mind Centering and Sri Aurobindo's Integral Yoga.
-Extended from the dance field to every kind of human movement, this method combines dynamic science-based imagery, touch, anatomical embodiment and educational skills to create lasting positive change in body and mind, using a range of simple tools, like balls, Theraband, and other daily life objects.
+Extended from the dance field to every kind of human movement, this method combines dynamic science-based imagery, touch, anatomical embodiment, and educational skills.
+It was to create a sustainable positive change in body and mind using a range of simple tools like balls, theraband, and other daily life objects.